BernardoChomboAlvarez/BernardoChomboAlvarez.github.io/_pages/about.md

 Hi!
 I'm Bernardo, an undergraduate student in the Genomic Sciences B.S. programme at the [Center for Genome Sciences](https://www.ccg.unam.mx/en/), National Autonomous University of Mexico ([UNAM](https://www.unam.mx/)).
 My research and my education are all grounded in the idea that the study and understanding of neurodevelopmental genomics is capable of generating a positive impact and improving people's quality of life.

 ## My background and history
 When I was in highschool I received the second place in the area of Health Sciences, Field Research modality, Local category in the XXIX University Contest, UNAM's Science Fair.
+Then, after finishing high school, I got enrolled in the Biology B.S. programme at the Sciences Faculty, UNAM for one year.
 Later on, I got accepted in the Genomic Sciences B.S. programme in which I currently am.
 In the last two years, I have had the opportunity to get involved in metagenomics, bionanotechnology, protein engineering and neuroimmunology research lines.

 ## My research experience
 I use computational methods and bioinformatics to study automatize processed and analyze experimental data.